GarnetSunset/Sonnet/README.md

 ## Legal Stuff

-Before you ask, no, I don't plan on using this myself, I made this purely for research and learning purposes, and I am not liable for any damage done using this tool, by others.
+Before you ask, no, I don't plan on using this myself, I made this purely for research and learning purposes, and I am not liable for any damage done using this tool.

 ## Begging